 On behalf of the Board of Directors and management of HomeTrust Bancshares, Inc., we cordially invite you to attend our annual meeting of stockholders.
-The meeting will be held at 10:00 a.m., local time, on Monday, November 13, 2023, at the Highland Brewing Company, located at 12 Old Charlotte Highway, Asheville, North Carolina 28803.
-As part of our precautions regarding the COVID-19 pandemic, we are planning for the possibility that the annual meeting may be held solely by means of remote communication (commonly referred to as a "virtual" meeting).
-If we determine to make the annual meeting virtual, we will announce the decision to do so in advance, and provide information on how to participate, in a press release, which will be filed with the Securities and Exchange Commission as additional proxy soliciting material.
+The meeting will be held at 10:00 a.m., local time, on Monday, May 20, 2024, at the Highland Brewing Company, located at 12 Old Charlotte Highway, Asheville, North Carolina 28803.
+This is our first annual meeting of stockholders since the change in our fiscal year end from June 30 to December 31, which became effective January 1, 2024.

 An important aspect of the annual meeting process is the stockholder vote on corporate business items.
 I urge you to exercise your rights as a stockholder to vote and participate in this process.
-Stockholders are being asked to consider and vote upon: (1) the election of three directors of the Company; (2) an advisory (non-binding) vote on executive compensation (commonly referred to as a "say on pay vote"); and (3) the ratification of the appointment of FORVIS, LLP as the Company's independent auditors for the six-month transition period ending December 31, 2023.
-The appointment of the independent auditors is for a six-month transition period because, as previously reported, we are changing our fiscal year end from June 30 to December 31.
+Stockholders are being asked to consider and vote upon: (1) the election of six directors of the Company; (2) an advisory (non-binding) vote on executive compensation (commonly referred to as a "say on pay vote"); (3) an advisory (non-binding) vote on whether future say on pay votes should be held every year, every two years or every three years (commonly referred to as a "say on pay frequency vote"); and (4) the ratification of the appointment of FORVIS, LLP as the Company's independent auditors for the fiscal year ending December 31, 2024.

-We are again using a Securities and Exchange Commission rule to furnish our proxy statement, Annual Report on Form 10-K and proxy card over the internet to stockholders.
+We are again using a Securities and Exchange Commission rule to furnish our proxy statement, Transition Report on Form 10-KT for the transition period from July 1, 2023 to December 31, 2023, and proxy card over the internet to stockholders.
 This means that stockholders will not receive paper copies of these documents.
 Instead, stockholders will receive only a notice containing instructions on how to access the proxy materials over the internet.
 This rule allows us to lower the costs of delivering the annual meeting materials and reduce the environmental impact of the meeting.
 If you would like to receive printed copies of the materials, the notice contains instructions on how you can request printed copies.